bruxy70/CZ-Public-Transport/info.md

 [![Buy me a coffee](https://img.shields.io/static/v1.svg?label=Buy%20me%20a%20coffee&message=🥨&color=black&logo=buy%20me%20a%20coffee&logoColor=white&labelColor=6f4e37)](https://www.buymeacoffee.com/3nXx0bJDP)

+# End of free API trial?
+It looks like CHAPS made some change in December 2019, and the API does not work anymore without a valid `userid` (eventhoug the documentation states that `userid` parameter is optional).
+Let's wait what the future brings.

 # Czech Public Transport

 The `CZ-Public-Transport` component is a Home Assistant custom sensor that finds Public Transport connections in the Czech Republic.
 It uses test version of CRWS - an REST API managed by CHAPS s.r.o.
 The test version is unfortunately limited to limited combinations of connections - ABCz, witch is PID (Pražská Integrovaná Doprava) without trains.
 The full version would require client ID, but CHAPS does not provide that to public as far as I know.
 I did write them an email about my intention to write this sensor, but they did not respond.